5 from 1 vote

 Cranberry Pecan Muffins

-These Cranberry Pecan Muffins are perfect for the holiday season, but delicious any time of the year!
-They’re moist, tender, perfectly fluffy, and packed full of chewy dried cranberries and chopped pecans.
+These Cranberry Pecan Muffins are perfect for the holiday season but delicious any time of the year!
+They’re moist, tender, perfectly fluffy, and packed with chewy dried cranberries and chopped pecans.

 With the holiday season upon us, I can’t get enough of these festive cranberry pecan muffins.
-The dried cranberry adds a little bit of chewiness while the pecans give a little nutty crunch.
-Those flavors and textures are made even better nestled in the softest, most delicious muffin you’ll ever have.
+The dried cranberry adds some chewiness, while the pecans give a little nutty crunch.
+Those flavors and textures are even better nestled in the softest, most delicious muffin you’ll ever have.

-This is a go-to recipe for me and I’m sure it will be for you too!
-Whip up a big batch and keep them on hand for easy breakfasts or snacks all week long!
+This is my go-to recipe, and I’m sure it will be the same for you!
+Whip up a big batch and keep them on hand for easy breakfasts or snacks all week!

 • Easy to make.
-Just 10 minutes of hands-on time needed before you’re popping a tray of these into the oven.
+Just 10 minutes of hands-on time is needed before you pop a tray of these into the oven.

 • Amazing texture and flavor.
-Soft, moist, sweet, tart, light, fluffy….it doesn’t get better than this!
+Soft, moist, sweet, tart, light, fluffy….it doesn’t get better!

 Ingredients